 Infographic: 4 Reasons To Avoid Using A Body Wash As A Shampoo

 If you have ever been in the situation of using body wash in the absence of shampoo, then you aren’t alone.
 While it’s okay during emergencies, you shouldn’t make it a practice.
 Body washes are not formulated for cleansing the scalp and hair.
 And the infographic below points out the top reasons you should avoid using it on your scalp.
 Scroll down and check it out.

 Shampoos and body washes are two different hair and body care products.
 Shampoo is specifically formulated to cleanse your hair and cater to its needs.
 Body wash is formulated to suit your skin.
+So, can you use shampoo as a body wash?
 While you can use body wash as shampoo once (or vice versa) in a while, it is not advised to do so regularly.
 Using a body wash on your hair could affect the pH level of your scalp, while a shampoo could change the pH level of the skin.
 This leaves your scalp or skin prone to damage, dryness, and other issues.
 It is better to use these products as they were intended.

 Frequently Asked Questions

 Yes.
 Some ingredients in your shampoo can clog your pores and lead to pimples.
 Pick a shampoo with exfoliants like salicylic acid to prevent buildup and clogged pores.

 Shampoos with ingredients like salicylic acid, glycolic acid, and zinc pyrithione can help remove buildup, dead skin cells, and bacteria that cause scalp acne.